BKWLD/laravel-pug/README.md

 Then run `composer require bkwld/laravel-pug`.

+### Laravel 4 and 5

+Errors are properly displayed through Ignition since Laravel 6.

-To get a line and offset in pug source files well formatted in standard Laravel error display to debug errors, we recommend you to implement the following in your **app/Exceptions/ExceptionHandler**:
+In older versions, to get a line and offset in pug source files well formatted in standard Laravel error display to debug errors, we recommend you to implement the following in your **app/Exceptions/ExceptionHandler**: